 Great Start Readiness Program

-The Great Start Readiness Program (GSRP) is a state-funded prekindergarten program for four-year-old children with factors which may place them at risk of struggling in school.
+The Great Start Readiness Program (GSRP) is Michigan’s state-funded preschool for four-year-old children.
+Families qualify for free preschool based on annual income guidelines.
 The program is sponsored by the Michigan Department of Education (MDE) and administered by Wayne RESA.
-Class size is limited to 16 students, and classes meet for full school days four days week (M-Th).
+Class size is limited to 16 students, and classes meet for full school days four days a week (M-Th).
 The program provides educational, health, social work, mental health and parent involvement services.
-Classrooms are located within Dearborn Public Schools (see list below).

 Information About Dearborn Public Schools Great Start Readiness Program: